 In my last post we talked about the tendency (and problem) with labeling behaviors and things like porn and/or masturbation as “bad” or “sinful” without taking the time to explain why these choices are harmful and unhealthy.

 But let’s be real, some things are just “bad.”
 Right?
 So then why not just call it how it is and move on to more pressing matters?

-Because it is through those conversations that we have the opportunity to process and reflect on the areas of life we find most challenging and confusing.
+Because when we do so, we miss out on the opportunity to encourage, inspire and challenge each other in the areas of life we find most challenging and confusing.

 Realize that when it comes to masturbation, I have seen so many opinions and teaching on this subject.
 And to be frank… so much of it is complete crap.
 Very little of what I have read actually encourages healthy conversation and engagement because it either falls on the side of affirmation or shameful rhetoric and only focuses on the actual behavior and generally ignores the context for the behavior.

 Consequently, my curiosity got the better of me, so I had to click and read it.